repeaterjs/repeater/website/docs/06_error-handling.md

 When `stop` is called with an error, values which were previously pushed can continue to be pulled.
 When there are no more values, the final call to `next` rejects with the error.
 If the channel is ended prematurely with the `return` method, the channel drops any remaining values and rejects with the error.

 As you can see in the example above, channels error only once before entering a finished state where all calls to `next` resolve to `{ done: true }`.
 This mirrors the behavior of async generator objects.
-Because channels can only be stopped once, only the first call to `stop` has an effect on the channel, and any errors passed in subsequent calls are dropped.
+Because channels can only be stopped once, only the first call to `stop` has an effect on the channel, and any errors passed in subsequent calls to `stop` are dropped.

 ### 2. Calling the `throw` method